richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 In these houserules, as in SR6e, Spoof Command no longer needs any marks on anything to work.
 (In SR5e, it requires a mark on an icon that can legitimately command the target device.)

-{{% alert title="Notes"%}}
+{{% design %}}
-*The scope of Spoof Command has always been fairly unclear.
+The scope of Spoof Command has always been fairly unclear.
 Can you use it to eject a clip from a smartgun?
 Can you use it to loop a camera feed?
 These seem reasonable.
 Can you use it to shut down an opponent’s wired reflexes or cyberarm?
 That seems overly powerful, as well as making Spoof Command overlap with other, more explicit methods to achieve that goal (eg Data Spike, Format Device / Reboot device.)
 Force a hostile drone to fire on its allies?
-That one seems ok...?*
+That one seems ok...?

-*"You spoof a device’s owner’s identity, making the device think that your command is a legitimate one from its owner. ...
-This trick only works on devices and agents, not IC, sprites, hosts, personas, or any other icons."*
+"You spoof a device’s owner’s identity, making the device think that your command is a legitimate one from its owner. ...
+This trick only works on devices and agents, not IC, sprites, hosts, personas, or any other icons."

 **This needs consideration and playtesting; I don’t have the answers yet.**
-{{% /alert %}}
+{{% /design %}}

 ### New action: Tarpit